CHANGE TO Title

 • PTP-to-all, NTP-to-PTP, IRIG-B-to-PTP protocol translation

-• Facilitates the coexistence of legacy and new protocols
+• Facilitates co-existence of legacy and new protocols

 • Applications

-Smart grid automation requires extremely precise time accuracy --and stability as well-- for tasks such as peak-hour billing, virtual power generators, or outage management.
-It is also necessary for the automatic protection of high voltage lines that are permanently supervised, when a substations detects an event, it is timestamped and transmitted to ensure correct operation.
+Smart grid automation requires extremely accurate timing - and stability - for tasks such as peak hour billing, virtual power generators or outage management.
+It is also required for automatic protection of high-voltage lines, which are constantly monitored; when a substation detects an event, it is timestamped and transmitted to ensure correct operation.

 Wireless WAN

-Wireless operators require accurate phase and time alignment at the backhaul of the wireless in order to increase the density of terminals reducing cells size.
-Timing is also necessary for reusing the frequencies, to control the hand-over, logging the events and many more new services that are boosting the mobile business.
-Net.Time in telecom networks is deployed at the edges and generally configured as a boundary clock to provide a high level of accuracy and protection with signals such as PTP, SyncE, PPS, T1/E1 and MHz.
+Wireless operators require accurate phase and time alignment in the wireless backhaul to increase terminal density and reduce cell size.
+Timing is also required for spectrum reuse, handover control, event logging and many other new services that are driving the mobile business.
+Net.Time Ω in telecom networks is deployed at the edge and is typically configured as a boundary clock to provide a high level of accuracy and protection with signals such as PTP, SyncE, PPS, T1/E1 and MHz.

 Fig 4.
 New 5G networks are very demanding on frequency and phase requirement.

-New wireless deployments have stronger requirements at synchronization plane in order to reduce the size of the cells reusing more often available frequencies and, very important, wireless terminals have to share up/downstream channels to improve the efficiency by using phase information.
+New wireless deployments have more stringent requirements at the synchronisation level to reduce the size of cells by reusing available frequencies more frequently and, very importantly, wireless terminals have to share up/downstream channels to improve efficiency by using phase information.

 Air Traffic Control